hyiltiz/vim-plugins-profile/README.md

 ### Dependency

+*Nothing*.
+Well, at least `Bash` and `Ruby`, but most systems already comes with those pre-installed already.

-You will need to install several tools before you can run this.
-Chances are that you already have them.
+If not (e.g. in M$ Windows systems), then you will need to install several tools before you can run this.

+ - Bash (Cygwin, or Git for Windows will also work)
+ - Ruby 2.3 (other version might as well just work.
+If not, you can repurt an Issue then I'll fix it)

+To produce the eye-candy graphs, you will need to use `R`.
 The script prompts whether it should install the `R:ggplot2` package if you already have `R`.
-Here are the list of dependencies:
+Here are the list of dependencies for it:

  - [R]
  - [R:ggplot2] (the ggplot2 package for R)
- - Bash (Cygwin, or Git for Windows will also work)

-Alternatively, you could use `Ruby` for the same analysis.
-It does not depend on extra libraries, but will not produce eye-candy graphs either.

 ### TODO